HoBaaMa/Sentiment-Analysis-App-using-ML/README.md

-Certainly!
-Here's a sample README for your Sentiment Analysis App project on GitHub:

----

 # Sentiment Analysis App

 Welcome to the Sentiment Analysis App!
 This project leverages Machine Learning and Natural Language Processing to analyze text and determine its sentiment as Positive or Negative.